 Flea Control (cat & dog flea)

-Flea Control – DKG Pest Control will clear your home of flea’s fast using a residual spray insecticide, First we will hoover the hole property, to eliminate a large proportion of the flea infestation, then a residual insecticide spray will be used to kill what has been left, all pet bedding must be washed “as hot as possible” or burnt.
+Flea Control – DKG Pest Control will clear your home of flea’s fast using a residual spray insecticide, First we will hoover the hole property, to eliminate a large proportion of the flea infestation, then a residual insecticide spray will be used to kill any Fleas that may have been left, all pet bedding must be washed “as hot as possible” or burnt.
 The flea treatment is very effective usually only one visit.
-After this treatment there will be a 6-8 hours re-entry time to allow the product to dry, in this period the house must not be entered by anyone!
+After this treatment there will be a 6 hours re-entry time to allow the product to dry, in this period the house must not be entered by anyone!
 Including pets!
 Once the product is completely dry it is safe to re-enter.

 For more information about our flea control service call DKG Pest Control on:

 Fleas are parasites, feeding directly on man or other warm blooded animals.
 Usually you or your pet serve as their “hosts”.
 A flea can jump 180mm-200mm vertically and 350mm – 400mm horizontally.

 A skin reaction to a flea bite would be a slightly raised, red, itching spot.
 Sometimes bleeding does occur.
 Fleas usually require warm and humid conditions to develop.
 Due to the flea cycle and weather conditions many people don’t realize they have a flea problem until they return home from vacation or a move to new premises and are confronted by “hungry fleas”.
 There are several types of fleas but the most common is the cat flea even on dogs.
 Fleas are attracted to body heat, movement, and exhaled carbon dioxide.